 Some records are, however, not subject to release via the FOIA process.
 These types of records are described under 5 ILCS 140, Sections 2.15, 7, and 7.5.
 Some records may also be subject to provisions imposed by other state statutes.
 The FOIA process for disclosure of information does not supersede other applicable statutory and judicial mandates.

 Each FOIA request should state that you are requesting the information under the Freedom of Information Act and must clearly describe the information being sought.
 Each request must also include full contact information for the requestor, including name, organization, mailing address, e-mail address, fax number and daytime phone number.

 FOIA requests may be submitted by any of the following methods: US Mail, fax, or special carrier (UPS, FedEx, etc).

 Access to, or copies of public records may be obtained through the FOIA via an on-site records review at agency headquarters or agency duplication (fees may be assessed) and mailing.
 The appropriate method will depend upon the type and quantity of records requested.

 All requests are processed in the order in which they are received.
 The Agency will respond within five working days of receipt of the request.
 A five-day extension is allowed with written notification to the requestor.

-Any follow-up inquiries that you may have on the status of your request, on-site record review appointments, record duplication fees or other questions should be directed to Lisa Weitekamp at 217.558.2200, Extension 4166.
+Any follow-up inquiries that you may have on the status of your request, on-site record review appointments, record duplication fees or other questions should be directed to IDOC FOIA Officer at

 All public requests for records shall be submitted to: